top of page

 There’s no denying it: the age of AI has truly arrived.
 Tools such as ChatGPT, Perplexity and Gemini have transformed how we search, create and consume information online – and that shift is only accelerating.

-In this post, I’m exploring how AIO is changing the landscape of SEO, and what that means for your creative or purpose-led business website.
+In this post, I’m exploring how AIO/AEO/GEO is changing the landscape of SEO, and what that means for your creative or purpose-led business website.
 As a copywriter who specialises in SEO-friendly content for values-driven brands, this is an area I’m deeply curious about, and one I’m following closely so I can continue creating copy that helps my clients get found by the right people.

 A few personal reflections on AI before we dive in